Chan-dre-yi/Earnings-calls-search-engine/README.md

 # Earnings-calls-search-engine

-A Python Dash search engine for analysts to extract insights from earnings calls, with MongoDB-backed storage and FMP APIs; enabled keyword, context, and sort-based filters to streamline competitor analysis.
+A Python Dash search engine for helping market research analysts to extract insights from earnings calls, with MongoDB-backed storage and Finantial Modelling Prep APIs (earnings calls data source); enabled keyword, context, and sort-based filters to streamline competitor analysis.

 Here's a demo: